aaron-grau/curic/javascript/projects/mail/README.md

 * More responsive user experience because you don't need to complete a request/response cycle with every user interaction
 * Similar feeling to a native, desktop application
-* Decoupling of server architecture from user-interface allows gives flexibility and opportunity for scaling.
+* Decoupling of server architecture from user-interface gives flexibility and opportunity for scaling.

 There are several frameworks that facilitate the process of creating single-page